Syafiq Hilmi Shahrom: Club career

+Youth club career

 At age 11, Syafiq was one of the breakout stars at the Dash Football Academy, the youth academy that his father Shahrom Ismail founded.
 He joined the ranks of DPMM FC's under-16 team in 2019.

+DPMM

 Having caught the eye as the best player at a DPMM FC football festival in 2021, Syafiq trialed for a place in their first team at the start of 2023, as they were preparing for a return to the Singapore Premier League after three years away.
 He managed to impress head coach Adrian Pennock and was handed the number 15 shirt vacated by Hazwan Hamzah and joined Eddy Shahrol Omar, Hirzi Zulfaqar Mahzan and Nazirrudin Ismail as the new local players of the royalty-owned team for the 2023 Singapore Premier League.

 Syafiq made his debut as a substitute for Hanif Farhan Azman in the 86th minute in a 3–1 defeat away to Lion City Sailors on 3 March 2023.
 He made the starting eleven for the first time in the match against Balestier Khalsa on 20 May of that year in a 3–2 loss.

+Kasuka

 After making a total of 14 appearance in league and cup for DPMM, Syafiq left the club and subsequently signed for Kasuka FC, and featured for them at the 2024–25 ASEAN Club Championship qualifying play-offs second leg against Shan United on 24 July 2024 in a 3–1 defeat.
 He scored his first goal for Kasuka on 24 November against Indera SC, equalising for his team in a 2–2 draw.
+The goal proved invaluable for Kasuka as they would stand a chance to pip DPMM II in the final fixture of the season where only a victory will do for them.
+Kasuka won the match 3–2, snatching the championship away from the second team of DPMM in the final moment.

+Syafiq featured as a substitute in both Kasuka's campaigns for the 2025–26 Shopee Cup qualifying round against DH Cebu and the preliminary stage of the 2025–26 AFC Challenge League against Phnom Penh Crown.
+He managed to score four goals in 10 appearances in the league for the 2025–26 season which ended in heartbreak as the powerhouses lost to Indera SC in a title decider on 19 April 2026.